 A fantastic two-dimensional (2D) carbon material, graphene, has recently attracted remarkable attention due to its wide range of possible applications in transistors, supercapacitors, gas sensors, solar cells, and flexible displays [1-5].
 Because of its promising potential applications, not only graphene but also graphene based nanostructures such as graphene nanoribbons and epitaxial graphene have been also widely studied.
-Graphene quantum dots (GODs) which indicate graphene sheets less than tens of nanometer attracted researchers because they exhibit unique optical and electronical properties due to quantum confinement and edge effects.
-GQDs have many advantages compared with other carbon nanomaterials because they have outstanding biocompatibility, low toxicity, good solubility, and high surface area which lead them to have versatile applications: sensors, bio-imaging, drug delivery, and photo-catalysts [6-14].
+Graphene quantum dots (GQDs) which indicate graphene sheets less than tens of nanometer attracted researchers because they exhibit unique optical and electronical properties due to quantum confinement and edge effects.
+GQDs have many advantages compared with other carbon nanomaterials because they have outstanding biocompatibility, low toxicity, good solubility, and high surface area which lead them to have versatile applications: sensors, bioimaging, drug delivery, and photo-catalysts [6-14].

 Generally, GQDs are formed through top-down approaches by cutting, exfoliation, and cage-opening carbonic precursors such as graphite, graphene, graphene oxide, fullerenes, and carbon fiber, into smaller pieces using chemical methods.
-The methods have their unique advantages, but they typically require the use of strong oxidants (such as KMnO4 and KCIO3) and acids (such as H2SO4, HNO3, and HCl) which limited GQDs (synthesized by conventional chemical methods) to apply to utilization in bio-fields.
+The methods have their unique advantages, but they typically require the use of strong oxidants (such as KMnO4 and KClO3) and acids (such as H2SO4, HNO3, and HCl) which limited GQDs (synthesized by conventional chemical methods) to apply to utilization in bio-fields.
 Furthermore, currently, there is still no universal approach for the preparation of GQDs without byproduct and well-size and property controlled GQDs.
 [15-19]

-Here, we present a study on synthesis of luminescent GQDs by ion-beam assisted chemical vapor deposition (CVD) at Korea Multi-purpose Accelerator Complex (KOMAC).
+Here, we present a study on dry patterning process of luminescent GQDs by ion-beam assisted chemical vapor deposition (CVD) at Korea Multi-purpose Accelerator Complex (KOMAC).
 Ion-beam assisted CVD is a simple and convenient route to highly pure GQDs.
 After fabrication of GQDs, only GQDs remained without any impurities and byproducts.
-Additionally, the size and properties of GQDs are easily controlled by changing the conditions of ion-beam irradiation and thermal annealing.
+Moreover, this approach provides a simple way to pattern GQDs by irradiating Fe ions on the selected region.